akki-p010/Front-End-Project-2/README.md

 JavaScript for quiz logic and interactivity

-📌 How to Use:
+📂 How to Run the Project:

+STEP 1 :- Clone the repository: git clone https://github.com/your-username/amazon-clone.git

-Step 1 : Open the app in your browser.
+STEP 2 :- Open the index.html file in a browser.

-Step 2 : Solve the given math problems.
+STEP 3 :- Solve the given math problems.

-Step 3 : Submit your answers and check your score.
+STEP 4 :- Submit your answers and check your score.

 **Challenge yourself to improve!🚀🚀.....